iExecBlockchainComputing/PoCo/README.md

             <td>reopen</td>
             <td>WorkOrderPool</td>
             <td>scheduler</td>
-            <td>If NO worker has revealed, scheduler call reopen function and all previous contribution are tag REJECTED  in order to reopen a new callForContribution round</td>
+            <td>If NO worker has revealed, scheduler call reopen function and all previous contribution are tag REJECTED  in order to reopen a new allowWorkerToContribute round</td>
         </tr>
     </tbody>
 </table>